konstanciaa/scissors-salon/README.md

     a.
 As a frequent User, I want to check to see if there are any newly added photos in the gallery section.

     b.
 As a frequent User, I want to check to see if there are any new services or offers.

+## User Experience Design (UXD)
++ **Strategy Plane**.
+A website for a beauty salon which provides potential clients with all the necessary contact information and ability to book an appointment online.
+Users can also find information about services the salon provides.
++ **Scope Plane**.
+The home page contains buttons which open a booking form.
+The Service page contains a liist of services along with the prices.
+The Booking page contains a form for booking an appointment.
++ **Structure Plane**.
+The Home page contains welcoming words, short description of the services, gallery with the images which show the result a potential client may expect, special offer, buttons which call to action, and contact information.
+The Services page contains the liist of services and prices, and a button to book an appointment.
+The Booking page contains a booking form.
++ **Skeleton Plane**. (wireframes)
++ **Surface Plane**. (colors, typography)

 ## Features